-To avoid future meetings like this and help you keep your sanity, I'll break down the top rules of meeting etiquette.
-Practice professionalism with these 15 meeting etiquette tips.
+To avoid future frustrating meetings like this and help you maintain your sanity, we'll break down the top rules of meeting etiquette tailored for today's professional landscape.
+Practice professionalism and ensure seamless collaboration, whether you're in the office or at home, with these 15 essential tips.

 Try to stick to the agenda as much as possible; it'll keep you on track and get everyone out on time.
 Moving through items randomly as they come up will derail positive contributions for things directly tied to your meeting.